 - Under peak conditions;

-- Also includes system’s ability to restore to normal operation;
+- Also includes the system’s ability to restore to normal operation;

 - Under max load;